 German Butterballs were made for mashing.
 Their high starch content means they break down easily when boiled, turning into a smooth and creamy mash.
 I cut the potatoes into evenly sized chunks, leaving the skins on.
 Boil them in salted water until tender when pierced with a fork, about 15-20 minutes.
 Drain and return to the pot, then mash with a potato masher or ricer.
 Mix in butter, milk, or cream, and season with salt and pepper.

 The result is a rich, decadent mash perfect for serving as a side with meat dishes or topping shepherd’s pie.

 Yukon Golds have a waxy, nutty flavor that shines through when roasted or baked.
 I prefer to peel Yukon Golds before cooking to allow their flavor to develop.
 Cut into evenly sized wedges, toss with oil, salt, and pepper, and spread on a baking sheet in a single layer.
 Roast at 400 °F (200 °C), turning once, until tender inside and browned outside for about 25-30 minutes.

 You can also bake Yukon Golds whole by pricking with a fork, rubbing with oil and salt, and baking until tender when pierced with a knife, about 50-60 minutes.
 Baked or roasted Yukon Golds pair well with roast chicken, grilled steak, or fish.

 The German Butterball has a creamy, waxy texture that breaks down quickly when cooked, turning into a rich, silky puree.
-Its low starch content means it won’t get gummy like a russet.
+Its high starch content means it won’t get gummy like a russet.
 I only need to add a bit of butter, milk, or cream, and salt and pepper when making mashed potatoes.

 They taste rich and savory on their own but also absorb other flavors well.
 I like to mix in cheese, chives, bacon, or caramelized onions.